of Mary L. Wilson and C. Peck

 - its ring was thick, its whole aspect was so chubby until it was fairly expanded - that at a little distance I was often uncertain whether it was not a puffball, when the cap was fully expanded the gills were bright green in color [sic].
 Even when the perfectly white, unexpanded cap was cooked the flesh became gray in colour, its taste was not equal to L. procera [underlined]

-- I always found it
+- I always

-South.
+at the South.
 I would send back to friends there for it if I had only left a

 follower there, but I know no one there who has any special knowledge of the